 Enable Azure VM disaster recovery between availability zones

-This article describes how to replicate, failover, and failback Azure virtual machines from one Availability Zone to another, within the same Azure region.
+This article describes how to replicate, fail over, and fail back Azure virtual machines (VMs) from one availability zone to another within the same Azure region.

-Site Recovery service contributes to your business continuity and disaster recovery strategy by keeping your business apps up and running, during planned and unplanned outages.
-It is the recommended Disaster Recovery option to keep your applications up and running if there are regional outages.
+The Azure Site Recovery service can contribute to your strategy for business continuity and disaster recovery by keeping your business apps running during planned and unplanned outages.
+We recommend Site Recovery as the disaster recovery option to keep your applications running if there are regional outages.

 If you want to move VMs to an availability zone in a different region, review this article.

 Support for zone-to-zone disaster recovery is currently limited to the following regions:

 |Canada Central||UK South||Qatar Central||South Africa North||Southeast Asia|

 |East US||Norway East||Australia East|

 |East US 2||France Central||Central India|

 When you use zone-to-zone disaster recovery, Site Recovery doesn't move or store data out of the region in which it's deployed.
 You can select a Recovery Services vault from a different region if you want one.
 The Recovery Services vault contains metadata but no actual customer data.

 Zone-to-zone disaster recovery isn't supported for VMs that have managed disks via zone-redundant storage (ZRS).